RE-DOCTOR-AI/Web-SDK-Documentation/README.md

   5. **Access your application**

      Open your browser and navigate to `https://localhost/` to view your application.
-All API calls will be proxied to `https://api.dev.redoctor.org/api/...`.

   6. **Notes**